syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 Essentially, Product was happy to progress with a subpar solution for Android, however Engineering wasn't bought in to the idea.

 ***My Role***
-• Conducted user interviews to hear first-hand what customers thoughts and expectations included
+• Conducted user interviews to hear first-hand what customers thoughts and expectations included.
-• Studied and became a subject matter expert of Material Design by Google and how through its adoption we'd be able to create a consistent experience, even across platforms
+• Studied and became a subject matter expert of Material Design by Google and how through its adoption we'd be able to create a consistent experience, even across platforms.
-• Gathered and analysed customer device usage statistics to get buy in and reassure Product counterparts with regards to my design decisions
+• Gathered and analysed customer device usage statistics to get buy in and reassure Product counterparts with regards to my design decisions.

 ***The Outcomes***
-• Became the first financial services app on the Google Play store to launch with Material Design principles
+• Became the first financial services app on the Google Play store to launch with Material Design principles.
 • Gave a presentation at Mobile Notts, a meetup of mobile developers and designers in Nottingham.
-It was shortly after Google had announced Material Design and the community wasn't sure how to adopt and integrate it into their applications
+It was shortly after Google had announced Material Design and the community wasn't sure how to adopt and integrate it into their applications.
 <script async class="speakerdeck-embed" data-id="50164c6e49d6446d8ea31bff6ec961d1" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

 **3. Apply an appropriate brand style for the app**